dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

-By failing to fully understand sociophysical phenomena, by stubbornly clinging to ideology constructed around fast-fading psychosocial paradigms.
-By refusing to allow adaptation, we fall victim to Nietzche's danger of dangers.
+By failing to fully understand sociophysical phenomena, by stubbornly clinging to ideology constructed around fast-fading psychosocial paradigms, by refusing to allow adaptation, we fall victim to Nietzche's danger of dangers.
 This is not to say that morality and well-defined, top-down values systems will themselves be antiquated.
 Quite the opposite: we need to reinforce those systems that already